Crackiii/feedback-form-react/README.md

 Note: Once a user signup with a specific email (taken as unique key), then typing the feedback will only write to the `feedbacks` table and no changes will be made on the `users` table.</br>

+## Unit Tests

+For testing the functions as well as the components of the application.
+I have used `JEST`, and `react-testing-library`.
+Also, the `redux-store` caused an issue while testing the components, for that I have installed a third party library called `redux-mock-store` which mocks the store and pass it to the `<Provider/>` higher order component `HOC`, and that solves the problem.

+To run the test, just simply run the command `npm run test`.

+## Building the application

+For building the application and making it ready to  deploy, just run `npm run build`